-The oil itself clings to and removes the dead skin cells that form the most obvious symptom of dandruff and the astringent nature of the oil seeps into your scalp and slows the production of excess sebum oil and the rate of skin cell death by contracting the pores on your scalp and moisturizing the skin at the same time.
-When the skin is moisturized, it is less irritable and less itchy, so you won’t scratch it as often – another reason for the formation of the dandruff flakes.
+The oil itself clings to and removes the dead skin cells that form the most obvious symptom of dandruff.
+The astringent nature of the oil seeps into your scalp and slows the production of excess sebum oil and the rate of skin cell death.
+It does so by contracting the pores on your scalp and moisturizing the skin at the same time.
+The skin is less irritable and itchy after you place moisturizer on it.
+This lowers the chances of you constant scratching – another reason for the formation of the dandruff flakes.

 — Wellness Warrior (@lisadouthitww) February 25, 2017

 3. Lemon Essential Oil For Skin And Acne Treatment